Jed-Tech/ghost-journal-public/ghostjournal/terms-of-service.md

 ---

 ## 1. Use of the App
-Ghost Journal is provided for personal entertainment and educational use.
+Ghost Journal is provided for personal entertainment use.
 You agree not to:
 - Reverse engineer, modify, or redistribute the App;
 - Use the App for unlawful purposes;